 21) The fall of the Inca Empire

 The last in our list of interesting facts about the Incas tells you about the fall and end of the mighty empire.
 The empire essentially fell to Spanish conquistadores under Francisco Pizarro.
-At the time the empire was ruled by Emperor Atahualpa and it was experiencing internal problems.
-Additionally, most of the population was affected by diseases brought in by the Europeans.
+During the last Incan Emperor Atahualpa’s rule, the empire was experiencing serious internal problems.
+Additionally, most of the population had fallen prey to diseases brought in by the Europeans.